the-mongols/InkPads-minimap-renderer/README.md

 # InkPads Minimap Renderer

-This tool was developed for Wargaming.net.
+This project was developed on Wargaming's request for the community.

 **Copyright © 2026 Wargaming.net**